Flood Risk Management

 Following the recent weather and flooding since December 2013, the government has announced a number of schemes to support home owners, businesses, farmers and local authorities to help deal with the impacts of the floods.
 Here is a summary on the different Flood Support Schemes (106KB - pdf help) available.

 Devon County Council is now the Lead Local Flood Authority (LLFA) as defined by the new Flood and Water Management Act and the Flood Risk Regulations.

 Devon County Council, as the Lead Local Flood Authority, has a duty to develop and maintain a strategy for the management of local flood risk in Devon.
-We have been working closely with representatives from the District Councils Drainage and Planning Departments together with other partnering authorities including , the Environment Agency, South West Water, Natural England, National Parks and others to prepare a consultation draft.
-This is now available to view on our website as part of the public consultation process and we welcome your comments.
-Here you can view the documents and provide comments on the Local Flood Risk Management Strategy.
+We have been working closely with representatives from the District Councils Drainage and Planning Departments together with other partnering authorities including, the Environment Agency, South West Water, Natural England, National Parks and others to prepare a consultation draft.
+The strategy public consultation has now finished but the documents are still available to view at the Local Flood Risk Management Strategy.